Some thoughts regarding Cohennet-Faulcon

 Questions: 1) When did the Faulcon family rise to a noble status?
 2) How did the family come to Saint-Julien-en-Genevois?
 3) Did Jean II belong to the second generation or third generation?
 4) Who was the eldest son?
 5) Was Faulcon a heraldic title in the early sixteenth century?
 (Since there were more than one Faulcon at the same time.)
 6) When did the heraldic office Faulcon cease to exist?
 (If the answer to previous question is "yes".)
 7) Why did Faulcon herald not perform any duty other than diplomatic one?
 8) Why did they (apparently) change the family name from Cohennet to Faulcon?
 9) Were Jean Cohennet dit Faulcon and Jean Faulcon dit Chablais identical?
 10) Who was châtelain de Ternier?
 11) Was Claude the vicar identical with Claude the châtelain?
 12) Claude or Tandi?
 13) Aymé and/or Aymon?
 14) When did Aymé die?

 Questions 9-14 are more personal ones.
 Q.9 is however a critical one because we have only one single event to connect the two.
 The change of the family name may have related to the cease of the office of Faulcon.
 First of all as a disclaimer, there is no explicit mention to the connection between generation 1 and 2 (or 3).
 I could find such records only for last two to three generations.
 In RCG, t10, p.105, there is an occurrence egregiis Johanne et Aymone Cohennet, dictis Faulcon (O4, E2) and in the RCG, index, p.657 of the same volume, the compiler gives the index Faulcon, Faucon, Fauconz, heyraldus ducalis, a reference to Johanne Coenneti dicto Faulcon, herauldo ducali, 18 Dec.
 1482.
-Also in t.13, p.260 (O13) the complier gives reference to t11, p.595, Johanne Cohenneti dicto Faulcon (O6) (more correctly the complier just asked to please refer the index).
-From these it is most likely the complier connected the occurrences of Cohennet-Faulcon during 1470-80s with that of 1520-30s both belonging to the same family, even if in a particular occurrence, only Faulcon was mentioned.
+Also in t.13, p.260 (O13) the compiler gives reference to t11, p.595, Johanne Cohenneti dicto Faulcon (O6) (more correctly the compiler just asked to please refer the index).
+From these it is most likely the compiler connected the occurrences of Cohennet-Faulcon during 1470-80s with that of 1520-30s both belonging to the same family, even if in a particular occurrence, only Faulcon was mentioned.
 As I already raised question, there could be two families and there was no mention to something like Jean Cohennet, dit Faulcon, héraut Chablais.
 However for now, for the following discussion, I assume that two Jean Cohennet were straightly connected, either as father and son, or as grandfather and grandson.

 That being said, for now the following is my assumed story for this generation: Jean I was succeeded by Aymé (Q.4) towards the end of the fifteenth century.
 It is unclear how Aymé succeeded the office of Faulcon, either he was created as an apprentice as a herald aftrer his father's death or, promoted from a pursuivant (Q.5).
 (In the former case what was Aymé's profession before becoming a herald remains as an open question.)
 Thus he belonged to the old heraldic generation where the officers of arms were expected as messengers only (Q.7).
 His son Jean II (Q.3), Jean de Provana, Jean de Tournay, Jean de Collombieres (all Jean, just for coincidence...) formed a new generation where officers of arms had other functions, that is, armorial and ceremonial.
 The early sixteenth century saw the disappearance of pursuivants also.
 We have only one such occurrence, in 1517.
 The three Jean were also the last heraldic generation prior to 1536.
 It was this generation heralds' status rose to nobility [Brero 2008, p.305 says, the rennovation of the order in 1518 has taken model after Toison d'Or.
 However the change of trends in recruiting the herald started earlier, as Jean de Provana had been active since 1504.
 Then where did this new tide come from?] and Faulcon family members also got the title of Noble.
 I shall mention Jean I had one more son, Claude I (Q.11).